 If you are concerned about your children’s wellbeing, you may have to file an emergency motion.
 In some counties, it can take time to get a temporary hearing.
 In others, like Paulding, the law requires you to mediate the action with your spouse before you will be granted a hearing.
 If you are worried that your child may be in danger or your foreign-born spouse may try to leave the country with them, work with lawyers of Georgia family law attorneys who can give you legal advice and help you get the necessary protection.

 The Gentry Law Firm LLC will work closely with you to understand your unique needs and those of your children and fully explain your options for protecting your parental rights.
 Our law office will guide you through the divorce process and any other family law issues you may have while helping you reach a custody solution in your children’s best interests.

-Having an attorney on your side who has been involved in custody disputes in all family law courts in Cobb, Cherokee, Paulding, Bartow, and Fulton counties can be invaluable.
+Having a team of attorneys on your side who have been involved in custody disputes in all family law courts in Cobb, Cherokee, Paulding, Bartow, and Fulton counties can be invaluable.
 You can rely on our child custody attorneys to protect your interests with a knowledgeable, experienced, and pragmatic approach.

 What is the Best Interests of the Child Standard?

 The Best Interests of the Child Standard is a legal framework that Georgia family courts use to make custody decisions.
 It consists of several important factors that, taken together, help a judge decide what outcome will be most beneficial for your children.
 While not all of them may apply in your child custody case, factors that are often taken into consideration include:

 - Whether or not each parent is willing to support the child’s relationship with the other parent;

 - Which parent the child wants to live with (depending on their age);

 - The quality of the child’s interactions with their parents, brothers and sisters, grandparents, and other key people in their lives;